 Mosquitoes are considered the most dangerous creature on the planet.
 From Zika to West Nile and back again, the number of disease vectors attributed to mosquitoes seems to be growing rather than reducing.
 Since this is the case, many people start looking for ways to keep mosquitoes away and they want to avoid using chemicals.

-Western Exterminator mosquito professionals know all about natural mosquito repellents and can provide the facts about these methods.
+Western Exterminator’s mosquito control professionals know all about natural mosquito repellents and can provide the facts about these methods.
 We can also help you get rid of mosquitoes and keep them away from your property if you just contact your local Western Exterminator office today.

 What attracts mosquitoes?